cz2r/CompSciCasino/README.md

 - **Push**: Tie with dealer (bet returned)

 #### Features
-- Support for up to 20 hands per round
+- Support for up to 20 hands per round (More if splitting)
 - Advanced mechanics: splitting, doubling down
 - 8-deck shoe with automatic reshuffling at 75% depletion
 - Natural blackjack detection